 Cindy is an AV Pre-eminent rated attorney by Martindale Hubbell, has been a Florida Certified Circuit Civil Mediator since 1993 and was one of the first mediators in Florida to become a Florida Certified Appellate Mediator.
 Cindy is a panel mediator on the AAA / ICDR Roster of Mediators, is a panel mediator with the U.S. District Court for the Southern District of Florida, and was chosen to be a AAA mediator for the New York Sandy pre-suit program.
-She gained her AAA mortgage foreclosure mediation certificate for Florida Circuit Court foreclosures, is an approved mediator for the Division of Florida Condominiums, Timeshares and Mobile Homes, and has served as an EEOC Private Mediation panel member.
+She gained her AAA mortgage foreclosure mediation certificate for Florida Circuit Court foreclosures, has served as an EEOC Private Mediation panel member.
 Cindy is a panel Arbitrator on AAA / ICDR roster of Arbitrators and is a Qualified Arbitrator for Miami-Dade and Broward County Circuit Courts.
 She has been selected arbitrator in numerous disputes — including international disputes — with the AAA international center for dispute resolution.